BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-iris.md

 ## Step 4: Classifying a New Flower
 Using the means you just computed, which we call our data features, we will try to determine the classification of an unknown flower, by comparing it to the examples we've just learned!

 Make up values for a flower (any values you like!) based on the data that you see in the Iris data set.
 Try to choose values that you know should align with one classification of flower over the others (that is, choose values close to the bunch of values for a particular type of flower); this way, you can check your work.
 To classify our unknown flower, we will consider the means of our four original columns, separated into each of the three species: the sepal lengths, sepal widths, petal lengths, and petal widths as points in 4-dimensional space (one dimension for each of the four columns).
 Your unknown flower is also a point in 4-D space, and it is going to be closer to one of those mean points than it is to the others.
-The means with the smallest distance is going to be our prediction.
+I will call these points "centroids" - the center of the mean of the sepal length, sepal width, petal lenth, and petal width for a particular species.
+The centroid with the smallest distance to our unknown flower is going to be our prediction.
 From geometry, you may recall the Euclidean Distance as a measure of precisely this distance.
 Here is the formula:

 Euclidean Distance: <span>\\(d = \sqrt{(x_{petalLength}-\mu_{petalLength})^{2} + (x_{petalWidth}-\mu_{petalWidth})^{2} + (x_{sepalLength}-\mu_{sepalLength})^{2} + (x_{sepalWidth}-\mu_{sepalWidth})^{2}}\\)</span>